twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

       Everything will be outputed as is in this block
     {% endautoescape %}

+    {% autoescape on js %}
+      Everything will be automatically escaped in this block using the js escaping strategy
+    {% endautoescape %}

 When automatic escaping is enabled everything is escaped by default except for values explicitly marked as safe.
 Those can be marked in the template by using the `|safe` filter.